 We finished our hike at 3:30 pm, pretty early for us.
 Since we were almost completed Passages 16 and 17 we decided to celebrate our trip with an afternoon coffee 🙂

 We were in no rush to make dinner.
 So I set up the tent and took photos of the scenery and the setting sun.
-Emily took some time to herself to journal in her notebook.
+Micah took some time to herself to journal in their notebook.

 We continued to read our book by Chris Townsend.
 Usually I do all the reading but this night we took turns.
 We read for about 90 minutes before calling it a night.
 I got up at 3 am to take pictures again.
 Somehow wherever I am I a can find Orion.